marmelab/coPostgresQuery/README.md

 #### Configuration

 - table: the table name
-- primaryKey: one or more fields representing the primary key.
-Accept array or single value. (default: `id`)
+- primaryKey: One or more fields representing the primary key.
+Accept either an array or a single value. (default: `id`)
 - returnFields: list of fields retrieved by the query

 #### Parameters